Don’t Allow Fear to Destroy Your Peace

 Forgiveness:

 This is probably the hardest one of all, especially if what you are teaching your children to forgive seems unforgivable to you.
 But how do they know?
 Have you taught them that?
-Did you tell them you don’t visit Uncle Jim because he did something awful to you, and you can’t stand him?
+Did you tell them you don’t visit Uncle Jim because he did something awful to you and you can’t stand him?
 Do you talk about the neighbor you hate or the friend you don’t see anymore because of some grievance you have against them?
 Then one day, your daughter comes home from school and tells you she hates her once best friend for whatever reason, and you tell her that it’s not nice to hate?

 Countless times I said to my kids, “Hate’s a strong word.
 We don’t use that word”, while for years, I hated my mother and others who abused me.
-I am gradually learning to forgive those who hurt me deeply and to seek forgiveness from those I hurt in the past, and sometimes still do.
-We need to realize and teach them, that you can’t truly forgive without the grace of God.
+I am gradually learning to forgive those who hurt me deeply and to seek forgiveness from those I hurt in the past and sometimes still do.
+We need to realize and teach them that you can’t truly forgive without the grace of God.

 Compassion:

 God could have kept Jesus safely at home, sparing both Son and Father the agony they’d soon be suffering.
 But those who had been cast aside by society desperately needed Jesus up close and personal.
 The woman who came to the well after all the other women had shunned her.
 The leper who’d been sent into a lonely, humiliating exile.
-The adulterous woman, shamed and frightened, standing half-naked before a self-righteous crowd eager to stone her.
+The adulterous woman, shamed and frightened, stood half-naked before a self-righteous crowd eager to stone her.
 All of them, and so many more, needed Jesus’ loving touch, which the world rejects because it’s beneath them.

 As we grow into the people God created us to be, made in his likeness, we must accept the call to share that love with others – not as a burden, but as a blessing.
 Jesus said, “Take My yoke upon you and learn from Me, for I am gentle and lowly in heart….”
 (Matthew 11:29).